filipesilva/fdb/README.md

 You can use [Clojure](https://clojure.org) and [XTDB](https://xtdb.com) to interact with this data, and also add reactive triggers for automation.

 Check the [Quickstart](#quickstart) and [Reference](#reference) to see what interacting with FileDB looks like.
-[Demos](#demos) has examples of cool things to do with it.
+[Demos](#demos) has examples of cool things I do with it.

-The database is wholly determined by the files on disk, so you can replicate it wholly or partially by syncing these files.
+The database is determined by the files on disk, so you can replicate it wholly or partially by syncing these files.
 Anything that syncs files to your disk can also trigger your automations, so it's easy to save a file on your phone to trigger some computation on your laptop.

+FileDB is for all those things you know you could do with code, but it's never worth the effort to set everything up.
 I use it to hack together code and automations for my own usecases.
 I like using markdown files on [Obsidian](https://obsidian.md) as my main readable files, but I don't think that matters.
 FileDB should let you hack your own setup.